Sheikh

-Sheikh / Syeikh for (men) Sheikha / Syeikha for (woman), (/ʃeɪk, ʃiːk/ SHAYK-,_-SHEEK, شَيْخ /ar/, commonly /ar/, plural: شُيُوخ, shuyūkh /ar/) (Note: Also romanized sheekh, sheyikh, shaykh, shayk, shekh, shaik, shaikh, and cheique) is an honorific title in the Arabic language, literally meaning "elder".
+Sheikh (Also spelled as Shaikh /ʃeɪk, ʃiːk/ SHAYK-,_-SHEEK, شَيْخ /ar/, commonly /ar/, plural: شُيُوخ, shuyūkh /ar/) (Note: Also romanized sheekh, sheyikh, shaykh, shayk, shekh, shaik, shaikh, and cheique) is an honorific title in the Arabic language, literally meaning "elder".
 It commonly designates a tribal chief or a Muslim scholar.
-Though this title generally refers to men, there are also a small number of female sheikhs in history.
-The title Syeikha or Sheikha generally refers to women.

 In some countries, it is given as a surname to those of great knowledge in religious affairs, by a prestigious religious leader from a chain of Sufi scholars.
 The word is mentioned in the Qur'an in three places: verse 72 of Hud, 78 of Yusuf, and 23 of al-Qasas.

 Royal family members of the United Arab Emirates and some other Arab countries also have this title, since the ruler of each emirate is also the sheikh of their tribe.